ibnuda/fpmortals/manuscript/complete.md

 A>     }
 A>   }
 A> ~~~~~~~~
 A>
-A> Users are supposed to provide a custom instance of `ProductHint` on their A> companions or package objects.
-This is a **terrible idea** that relies on fragile A> implicit ordering and is a source of typeclass decoherence: if we derive a A> `JsEncoder[Foo]`, we will get a different result depending on which A> `ProductHint[Foo]` is in scope.
-It is best avoided.
-A>
 A> Pengguna dimaksudkan untuk menyediakan sebuah instans khusus dari `ProductHint` A> sendiri pada objek pendamping atau objek paket mereka sendiri.
 Hal semacam ini